sigp/lighthouse/book/src/builders.md

 ### Set Gas Limit via HTTP

-To update gas limit per-validator you can use the [standard key manager API](https://ethereum.github.io/keymanager-APIs/#/Gas%20Limit).
+To update gas limit per-validator you can use the [standard key manager API][gas-limit-api].

 Alternatively, you can use the [lighthouse API](api-vc-endpoints.md).
 See below for an example.